Nemocas/AbstractAlgebra.jl/docs/src/puiseux.md

 The default precision, string representation of the variable and base ring $R$ of a generic Puiseux series are stored in its parent object.

-## Puisuex series ring constructors
+## Puiseux series ring constructors

 In order to construct Puiseux series in AbstractAlgebra.jl, one must first construct the ring itself.
 This is accomplished with any of the following constructors.